Ami Shudhu Cheyechi Tomay

 This is the fourth collaboration between Ankush and Eskay Movies, after Idiot, Kanamachi, and Khiladi.
 This is the third collaboration between Subhasree and Eskay Movies, after Khokababu and Khoka 420.
 This is also Ankush and Subhasree's first Indo-Bangladeshi joint venture film.

 Plot

-The film follows Abhijeet, played by Ankush, who is lonely college student who craves friendship.
-After meeting Bhoomi, played by Subhashree Ganguly, Abhijeet seeks her friendship.
+The film follows Abhijeet, played by Ankush, a lonely college student who craves love.
+After meeting Bhoomi, played by Subhashree Ganguly, Abhijeet seeks her love.